 Figure 3 shows the simulated output (LED current in red), the noise signal in green, along with the upper and lower threshold voltages.
 Any time the input exceeds either threshold, the LED is turned on.
 This example is deliberately set so that there is plenty of activity.
 Although the diagram is a simulation, the waveforms are no different on an oscilloscope.

-If you look very carefully, you will see that there are some excursions outside the thresholds that don't cause the LED to light.
-This is because the stimulus was wide band noise rather than music, and such noise has high frequency components that simply do not exist in music.
+If you look very carefully, you will see that there are some excursions just on the thresholds that don't cause the LED to light.
+This is normal - the signal voltage needs to be at least a few millivolts greater than the threshold.
 While we might assume that 'fast' musical transients have a large high frequency component, this is usually not the case at all.
 The most common cause of amp overload is bass and midrange, especially when there is additional transient information 'riding' the bass or midrange waveform.
 The energy in music rolls off naturally above ~1.5-2kHz, and a super-fast detector serves no useful purpose.

 All circuitry shown in this project is operated with an unbalanced input.
 Since it's intended to be used within a preamp or mixer case that's not a problem.
 It can also be used as an external unit, and will work fine even with balanced circuits.
 Because the input impedance is very high (when R7 is omitted), the circuit can monitor one of the two signal lines of a balanced interconnect, and because both usually have exactly the same voltage (just the polarity is reversed) if one line is close to clipping, then so is the other.

 There is one very important point that you must be aware of.
-Because the opamp comparators are fairly fast and there is a LED being switched on and off, the circuit can introduce noise via the supply lines (±15V) and earth/ ground connection.
+Because the opamp comparators are fairly fast and there is a LED being switched on and off, the circuit can introduce noise via the supply lines (±15V).
+The LED and switching does not connect to the earth/ ground bus to minimise ground noise.
 For this reason, it is very important that all power wiring is returned to the power supply, and not daisy-chained from the supplies used for preamps.
 Supply decoupling is also essential, as shown in the circuit diagram.
 This keeps most of the noise within the circuit.